salubaba10/FED-Student-Exercises/3 - JS/Week 3/README.md

 >💡 Hint: A palindrome is a word that is spelled the same way forwards and backward.
 >
->💡 Hint: You should use `addEventListenter()` to listen for a word from a form...
+>💡 Hint: You should use `.addEventListenter()` to listen for a word from a form...

 ## Exercise 2

 Create a web app that takes an array of numbers and returns the sum of the even numbers in the array.

->💡 Hint: you could
+>💡 Hint: you could use a `form` to get the input from the user...

 ## Exercise 3